What is the index?

 The index has been developed with a Technical Advisory Group of eight members from around the world.
 Index members include Camille François (Graphika) and Dr. Scott Hale (Meedan/Oxford Internet Institute), Olaf Steenfadt (Reporters without Borders/Journalism Trust Inititiave), and Cristina Tardáguila (International Fact Checking Network/Poynter),

 How is the index computed?

-The GDI risk rating is based on disinformation ‘flags’ that can be combined to help give an accurate risk assessment of a news domain.
-The rating is determined by an automated and manual assessment of the news domains in any given media market.
+The GDI risk rating is based on expert-identified disinformation ‘flags’ that can be combined to help give an accurate and unbiased risk assessment of a news domain.
+A site’s risk rating is determined by an automated and manual assessment.
+The GDI produces risk ratings for news domains in any given media market.

 What are the pillars?

 - Structure: This pillar is automated and looks at the different metadata and computational signals of the news domains.
 It uses artificial intelligence that has been developed based on a sample of 20,000 known disinformation domains

 - Content: This pillar manually assess different disinformation flags for articles published to a specific domain.
 These include an article’s credibility, sensationalism, hate speech and impartiality.
 It is based on a anonymised review of 10 of the top-shared articles on a domain that have been randomly selected.
 The review is done by a researcher and the source of the articles is not disclosed to them.

 - Operational: This pillar assesses the underlying policies, standards and rules that domains abide by to establish trust and reliability.
 The disinformation flags are drawn from the universal standard that has been set out by the Journalism Trust Initiative (JTI).
 This pillar focuses on conflict of interest and a site’s operational integrity and accountability.
 An independent researcher reviews whether a site has JTI-compliant policies.
 Eventually, the findings will be based on what sites self-report to the JTI standard.